markscsmith/ai-homelab/README.md

 ## Assumptions about base source environment (if building over ssh):
 - Bash or ZSH shell environment
 - ssh keys are in place
-- ansible is available
+- ansible is available on the source machine
-- internet is available
+- internet is available on the source and destination machines
 - connectivity to target hosts is available

+# TODO:
+"now install build-essentials and the dependencies for the amdgpu pro drivers" causes copilot to create an infinite loop suggesting the same packages over and over.
+Hm.